About

 I write about the people, weather, and small economies of the coast — and I try to do it without hurry.

 My name is Ergin.
-I grew up between two places that both, in different ways, faced the sea: a grandmother's house near a quiet cove, and a city where the ferries were, for many of us, the first measure of the day.
-I studied literature, worked for some years as an editor of other people's writing, and eventually drifted — the word is exact — into the long essays and translations you will find here.
+I grew up between two places that both, in different ways, faced the sea: my grandmother Hatice's house above a quiet cove near Foça, and an apartment in Kadıköy where the İstanbul ferries were, for many of us, the first measure of the day.
+I studied literature at Boğaziçi, worked for some years as an editor of other people's writing at a small press in Cihangir, and eventually drifted — the word is exact — into the long essays and translations you will find here.

 This notebook is not a magazine, though it borrows some of the furniture of one.
 It has no schedule I would trust you to hold me to.
 It has no masthead beyond my own name, no advertising, no syndication.
 I publish when a piece is ready, and I take a piece down if I later decide I was wrong about it.
-Both of these have happened.
+Both of these have happened; one of them, concerning an essay about a boat-builder in 2019, still embarrasses me.

 What I cover